tori-hotaru/CanKD/README.md

 This project is released under the [Apache 2.0 license](LICENSE).

+### Citation
-### If you use CanKD for your research, please cite our work by using the following BibTeX entry:
+If you use CanKD for your research, please cite our work by using the following BibTeX entry:
 ```
 @misc{sun2025cankdcrossattentionbasednonlocaloperation,
       title={CanKD: Cross-Attention-based Non-local operation for Feature-based Knowledge Distillation},